OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-09.md

 ## Mark 9:16

-He asked them, “What are you arguing with them about?”
+He inquired of them, “What is the dispute you are having with them?”

 ## Mark 9:17